 Here you will find data relating to Skills, Education and Training.
 Further information on education, skills and learning in Somerset, including school attainment figures and higher education participation can be found on the Somerset Intelligence website.

 The qualification/skill levels of the workforce is an important determinant of economic prosperity and productivity.
-Somerset performs above the national average on the qualification levels of its residents with the notable exception of higher-level qualifications (NVQ4+).
+Somerset has performed below the national average on the qualification all of its residents.
 As the data below reveals, there are significant variations in attainment figures at the lower-tier local authority level within Somerset.

 Apprenticeships have an important role to play in raising skill levels and meeting local business needs.
 In recent years there has been a significant drop in the numbers starting apprenticeships in Somerset (25% between 2015/16 and 2017/18) as well as nationally, however, the number of apprenticeship achievements have on average improved over the same period, albeit only very marginally (1.7%).